siam1251/cmds/large_scale_system.md

    ```

 ### Zookeeper
+   * heartbeat to check if other servers are alive
    * Zookeeper replicates all your data to every node and lets clients watch the data for changes.
 Changes are sent very quickly (within a bounded amount of time) to clients.
 You can also create "ephemeral nodes", which are deleted within a specified time if a client disconnects.
    * cluster-wide locks for your services
    * Finally, the maximum size of a "file" (znode) in Zookeeper is 1MB, but typically they'll be single strings.